emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is good, feels modern and shows results as you type. ✔️
 1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has watchlists, but you can't sync them across devices. ⚠️
+1. Site has watch lists, but you can't sync them across devices. ⚠️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Looks good but is slow to load on mobile. ⚠️